AnnuMC/Supply-Chain-Analysis/README.md

-##  Project Title
-### Optimizing Beauty: A Data-Driven Supply Chain Performance Dashboard
+## Optimizing Beauty: A Data-Driven Supply Chain Performance Dashboard

 ##  Objective
 Creating a comprehensive report for a supply chain management team, enabling them to identify potential issues, analyze product performance, and optimize logistics operations.
 The report should empower the team to make data-driven decisions regarding inventory, supplier performance, and shipping strategies.